ccg-esb-lab/ARCfitness/README.md

 ### 5. [`MonodGillespieARC_5_stability_analysis.ipynb`](MonodGillespieARC_5_stability_analysis.ipynb)
 Aggregates simulation outputs and computes population-level statistics, including persistence and rescue probabilities.
-This notebook generates the figures and summary metrics reported in the main text and Supplementary Information.
+This notebook generates the figures and summary metrics reported in the main manuscript.

 ---